Cat pee and dog toenails: Are pets always a deal-breaker for hardwood floors?

 You can at least try to sand the damage out, just to make absolutely sure you don't have to tear the boards out - use an agressive sander at least 36grit so you can grind through the damaged wood fiber.
 Keep the sander moving; you don't want to leave sander-shaped depressions in the wood!

 The smell is llikely to be bad as you sand, but if you see the stain lighten, there might be hope!
 The photo at right is a cat accident that will probably sand out, or at the very least lighten considerably after sanding.

 If you discover a pet stain on a finished hardwood floor and you suspect it's been there for more than 4 hours, douse the spot with a mild acid like vinegar, which will at the very least neutralize any ammonia (which is an alkali) that may have formed and will arrest its corrosive ability.
 Let the stained area dry completely, which could take two weeks, before you attempt any corrective measures.

-are very unlikely to cause permanent damage to a hardwood floor.
 Even when the damage goes through the finish and into the wood, it can usually be sanded out.
 But the bad news is that they have to be sanded out, which costs money or time.